 ||From June - August - you will find out the location of your school(s) directly from the Spanish authorities.
 Please note that each Spanish authority (autonomous regions and the Spanish Ministry of Education) works to its own timescale and, as such, you may not find out your school allocation until August.

 If you are currently an English Language Assistant in Spain on the British Council programme and wish to renew your assistantship in Spain (at your school or elsewhere in Spain), please complete the application form including a letter of motivation and a letter of recommendation from your current school(s).
-The application should be returned to the appropriate British Council office in the UK.
+The application should be returned to the appropriate British Council office in the UK (see the relevant address on the application form).
 Please note that applications from undergraduates and first-time applicants will be treated as a priority above second year applications.
-Deadline: 29th March 2013
+We will accept applications post-marked on or before 28th March 2014.